-Spinning the wheels in advance before making a left turn is quite dangerous.
+Spinning the wheels in advance before making a left or right turn is quite dangerous.
 The wheels should be ideally in the initial position.
 In case a car hits you from the back, your vehicle will be thrown in the opposite direction, which will cause a crash for sure.

 Don't let low speed deceive you

 When driving on a straight road, the pace seems twice as slow than it really is.
 The car might skid if you continue driving at the same speed before making a turn.

 Even many experienced drivers don't know that the rear-view mirror has two modes- day and night.
 Change the angle of the mirror to avoid blinded by a car behind you.

 Turn the high beams on if the car doesn't start

 In winter, the car just won't start at the first try.
 To avoid a panic situation, heat the battery of your vehicle by turning on the high beams.